 Once a week: wipe the interior of the refrigerator and all the rubber joints with a soapy sponge and, twice a month clean it with white vinegar to avoid the spread of germs.

 Once a month, use a little bleach diluted in water and rinse thoroughly to kill all bacteria.

-Natural tips to remove bad smells from your refrigerator or freezer:
+Natural tips to remove unwanted odours from your refrigerator or freezer:

 Leave in your refrigerator a glass filled with: